Biographies of Presenters (Listed Alphabetically)

 Hera Navassardian

 Hera Navassardian was born for fashion.
 As an only child, she was the sole beneficiary of her single mom’s impeccable sense of drama and beauty.
-She grew up watching her with much admiration—she was always creating something beautiful with her hands, especially when it came to applying makeup.
-I was fascinated by how she could change her looks on a daily basis.
+She grew up watching her mother with much admiration—she was always creating something beautiful with her hands, especially when it came to applying makeup.
+She was fascinated by how she could change her looks on a daily basis.
 Destined for the style scene, Hera began her beauty career in New York City as a model for Bob Mackie, Geoffrey Beene, Zandra Rhodes, and many others.
 But she wasn’t just a pretty face; she created pretty faces as a makeup artist and stylist for leading brands like Chanel and Creed of London.

 Hera’s greatest pleasure and fulfillment has always been to make people look and feel beautiful.
 She says, “I put my heart, soul, and experience into helping them achieve their dream look.
 It’s what I was made to do.”